Ingrid Bergman: Legacy

 Despite suffering from cancer for eight years, Bergman continued her career and won international honours for her final roles.
 "Her spirit triumphed with remarkable grace and courage", added biographer Donald Spoto.
 Director George Cukor once summed up her contributions to the film media when he said to her, "Do you know what I especially love about you, Ingrid, my dear?
 I can sum it up as your naturalness.
 The camera loves your beauty, your acting, and your individuality.
 A star must have individuality.
 It makes you a great star."

 Writing about her first years in Hollywood, Life stated that "All Bergman vehicles are blessed", and "they all go speedily and happily, with no temperament from the leading lady".
-She was "completely pleased" with her early career's management by David O. Selznick, who always found excellent dramatic roles for her to play, and equally satisfied with her salary, once saying, "I am an actress, and I am interested in acting, not in making money."
+She was "completely pleased" with the management of her early career by David O. Selznick, who always found excellent dramatic roles for her to play, and equally satisfied with her salary, once saying, "I am an actress, and I am interested in acting, not in making money."
 Life adds that "she has greater versatility than any actress on the American screen ...
 Her roles have demanded an adaptability and sensitiveness of characterization to which few actresses could rise".

 Biographer Donald Spoto said she was "arguably the most international star in the history of entertainment".
-After her American film debut in the film Intermezzo: A Love Story (1939), Hollywood saw her as a unique actress who was completely natural in style, and without need for make-up.
+After her American film debut in the film Intermezzo: A Love Story (1939), Hollywood saw her as a unique actress who was completely natural in style, and without need for much make-up.
 Film critic James Agee wrote that she "not only bears a startling resemblance to an imaginable human being; she really knows how to act, in a blend of poetic grace with quiet realism".